 I grew up studying dance and still love it.
 The Pilates method's focus on organized posture and movement that is both precise and flowing particularly resonates with me.
 Through Pilates, we become more aware of our body and how it moves.
 We learn to strengthen the body safely and effectively, to organize our posture and movement.

-I am particularly interested in finding ways to move more freely in daily life and in exercise, to avoid tensing up areas that don't need to work so hard, like neck and shoulders.
-I find that approaching Pilates and the movement in a somatic way, seeking to deepen our awareness of the body and mind, to be very helpful in this journey.
+I am interested particularly in finding ways to move more freely in daily life and in exercise, to avoid tensing up areas that don't need to work so hard, like neck and shoulders.
+I find that approaching Pilates and movement in a somatic way, seeking to deepen our awareness of the body and mind through sensory experience, to be very helpful in this journey.

 I am a graduate of Wendy LeBlanc-Arbuckle's Passing the Torch teacher mentoring program.
 I use Wendy's 3Core® Connections in her teaching.
 This perspective teaches that moving with whole body coordination helps us move more efficiently and let go of unnecessary tension.
 We become aware of how our breathing can support us.
 We sense our relationships to gravity and space and explore how these relationships support our movement too.
 We learn to appreciate the body’s own intelligence.
 Our movement becomes energizing and joyful.

 Along with teaching Pilates and Buff Bones®, I help my husband, David Schechter, MD run his medical practice and publication business, MindBody Medicine Publications.
 Dr. Schechter is a family practice and sports medicine physician and one of his areas of focus is mind/brain related pain.